Roger Wolcott Sperry: Nobel Prize

-Sperry's research with "split-brain" cats helped lead to the discovery that cutting the corpus callosum is a very effective treatment for patients who suffer from epilepsy.
+Sperry's research with "split-brain" cats helped lead to the discovery that cutting the corpus callosum is a very effective treatment for patients with epilepsy.
 Initially after the patients recovered from surgery there were no signs that the surgery caused any changes to their behavior or functioning.
 This observation rendered the question: if the surgery had absolutely no effect on any part of the patients' normal functioning then what is the purpose of the corpus callosum?
 Was it simply there to keep the two sides of the brain from collapsing, as Karl Lashley jokingly put it?
 Sperry was asked to develop a series of tests to perform on the "split-brain" patients to determine if the surgery caused changes in the patients' functioning or not.

 Working with his graduate student Michael Gazzaniga, Sperry invited several of the "split-brain" patients to volunteer to take part in his study to determine if the surgery affected their functioning.
 These tests were designed to test the patients' language, vision, and motor skills.
 When a person views something in the left visual field (that is on the left side of their body), the information travels to the right hemisphere of the brain and vice versa.
 In the first series of tests, Sperry would present a word to either the left or right visual field for a short period of time.
 If the word was shown to the right visual field, meaning the left hemisphere would process it, then the patient could report seeing the word.
 If the word was shown to the left visual field, meaning the right hemisphere would process it, then the patient could not report seeing the word.
 This led Sperry to believe that only the left side of the brain could articulate speech.
 However, in a follow-up experiment, Sperry discovered that the right hemisphere does have some language abilities.
 In this experiment, he had the patients place their left hands in a tray full of objects located under a partition so the patient would not be able to see the objects.
 Then a word was shown to the patient's left visual field, which was processed by the right side of the brain.
 This word described one of the objects in the tray, so the patient's left hand picked up the object corresponding to the word.
 When participants were asked about the word and the object in their hand, they claimed they had not seen the word and had no idea why they were holding the object.
 The right side of the brain had recognized the word and told the left hand to pick it up, but because the right side of the brain cannot speak and the left side of the brain had not seen the word, the patient could not articulate what they had seen.